 Another possible scenario is a small fender bender with another party.
 Perhaps you rear-ended someone at a stop light because you looked down for a brief moment and didn’t realize the person in front of you had stopped.
 The person in front of you might have a minor scratch on their bumper, and you could have a small dent.
 You might be tempted to simply exchange information with the other party and offer to pay damages, but it’s crucial to remember that you should never admit fault when there is another party involved.

 Instead, exchange information with the other person and file a claim with your insurance company.
 Even though the collision occurred at a slow speed, the other driver or passengers could have experienced whiplash or another injury.
 By contacting your insurance company right away and reporting the incident, you’ll be protected from personal liability.

 When to Involve the Police in an Accident.

 While you should report most car accidents to your insurance company, not all accidents in Arizona need to be reported to the police.
-Law enforcement is required to file a written accident report in the following circumstances:
+Law enforcement is required to file a written accident report within 24 hours in any of the following circumstances:

 - There is a death or injury

 - Property damage exceeds $1,000

 - Any citations were issued

 What is the Arizona Statute of Limitations for Accidents?